georgeguu/AOS_2/readme.txt

 if you want to open indivisual terminal for each machine:
 	1. log into "engnx.utdallas.edu" using NoMachine with SSH connection type
-	2. open a konsole (terminal does not work ) and the machine name should be {engnx12:~}
+	2. open a konsole (terminal does not work ) and the machine's name in the command line should be {engnx12:~}
 	3. go to your current directory

 How to compile: